mozilla/kitsune/docs/patching.rst

 yourself in Bugzilla.
 If you have the proper permissions there's an easy "take" link next to the Assignee field.
 Ask in the IRC for details.

-You don't need to bother setting the bug to the ``ASSIGNED`` state.
+You can assign bugs to yourself even if you aren't going to immediately work on them (though make sure you will get to them sooner rather than later).
+Once you are actively working on a bug, set the bug to the ``ASSIGNED`` state.

 Fix the Bug on a Branch